Why Some Babies Are Harder (and That’s Okay) - Baby Chick

 by Robert J. Hudson, M.D.

-Pediatrician
+Board-Certified Pediatrician

 Share

-Why are the parents of some infants relaxed and at ease while other parents are exhausted, guilty, and frustrated with raising their new infant?
+Why are the parents of some infants relaxed and at ease, while other parents are exhausted, guilty, and frustrated with raising their new infant?
 Is it because of their parenting skills, or is it due to something else?
 Why do some parents have not-so-easy babies?

 Temperament is a natural part of a child’s personality and disposition.
 It is the genetic imprint one inherits.
 In the late 1950s, two child psychiatrists, Drs.
 Stella Chess and Alexander Thomas mapped nine of these traits in infants and followed these children for 30 years.
-This research proved that temperament traits change little over time.1 However, the good news is temperament can be altered by trait-specific training from the parents.
+This research proved that temperament traits change little over time.1 However, the good news is that temperament can be altered by trait-specific training from the parents.

 The specific difficulties your children may encounter can be managed by strengthening these at-risk combinations of temperament traits.
 A parenting plan, a roadmap specifically designed for your child’s unique characteristics, can lessen your frustrations, minimize the daily strains on the family, and prepare the child for a more successful and happy life.
 This knowledge can prevent situations in the learning environment that can cause behavior problems.